BOLL7708/OpenVROverlayPipe/README.md

         "nonce": "", // Supply a unique value that will be returned upon completion, pipe `|` is a reserved character, meaning don't use that in a nonce value.
         "anchorType": 1, // What to anchor the notification to, 0: world, 1: head, 2: left hand, 3: right hand
-        "attachToAnchor": false, // Will fix the overlay to the anchor, overrides attachToHorizon and alignToHorizon "attachToHorizon": false, // Will ignore pitch of the headset and keep the origin leveled with the horizon "alignToHorizon": false, // Initial roll alignment to the horizon, else relative to anchor "overlayChannel": 0, // Use different channels to show notifications simultaneously "animationHz": -1, // Animation frame rate, -1 uses the headset refresh rate instead "durationMs": 5000, // The time the notification stays up, in milliseconds
+        "attachToAnchor": false, // Will fix the overlay to the anchor, overrides attachToHorizon and alignToHorizon "ignoreAnchorYaw": false, // Will ignore the yaw angle for the anchor device "ignoreAnchorPitch": false, // Will ignore the pitch angle of the anchor device "ignoreAnchorRoll": false, // Will ignore the roll angle of the anchor device "overlayChannel": 0, // Use different channels to show notifications simultaneously "animationHz": -1, // Animation frame rate, -1 uses the headset refresh rate instead "durationMs": 5000, // The time the notification stays up, in milliseconds